-Choose from over 70 licensed surface parking lots surrounding Tropicana Field and available for parking during home games.
-These privately-owned and operated lots have applied with the city for a permit to operate as a paid parking lot during Rays games and are clearly marked with signage featuring a capital "P," lot number and city ordinance number.
+2017 Parking Lot Update - Due to downtown growth, fans attending events at Tropicana Field in 2017 are encouraged to ensure they are parking in city-licensed, privately-owned and operated surface lots.
+Official city-licensed, privately-owned lots are marked with signage featuring a capital "P," lot number and city ordinance number.
 These signs indicate the lots have met the conditions necessary to legally park cars around Tropicana Field.
 They are the only licensed parking areas for event attendees parking outside of Tropicana Field, but still within the half-mile radius.

 Do not park in lots that are signed as "Tow Away Zones," or in spaces that obstruct the normal flow of traffic, including sidewalks, right-of-ways, driveways, etc., or in front of fire hydrants.
 Vehicles found in violation of these areas may be towed or ticketed.
 Beware of self-parking or paying to park in improper spaces, such as on a sidewalk or other unmarked right-of-way.

 Board the FREE baseball shuttle!
 The shuttle will be activated for each home game.
-Fans may take advantage of approximately 25,000 parking spaces in the downtown area, including the garage at the Shuttle pick-up stop at Central Ave. and Second St.) and ride the FREE baseball Shuttle to Tropicana Field. www.stpetetrolley.com.
-Fans parking downtown are invited to patronize St. Petersburg's variety of shops and restaurants in the downtown retail district before heading off to the game.
+Fans may take advantage of approximately 25,000 parking spaces in the downtown area, including the garage at Central Avenue and Second Street and ride the FREE baseball Shuttle to Tropicana Field.
+Find details at http://loopertrolley.com/events/.
+Fans parking downtown are invited to patronize St. Petersburg's variety of shops and restaurants in the waterfront retail district before heading off to the game.

 If you park on a city street, observe the posted parking restrictions, including timed zones.
 Also, only park in legal spaces.
 Don't block fire hydrants or driveways, or park too close to an intersection.